faenrandir/a_careful_examination/documents/book_of_mormon/korihor/analysis.md

 [^sexuality]: We need to distinguish between two possible types of "wickedness".
 The first type genuinely inflicts harm on another person *for* personal pleasure or *enroute* to some personal pleasure.
 These are genuine moral harms.
 Regardless of one's belief in life after death, we have extremely high confidence that our actions impact the well-being of others, hence acting in ways that harm the well-being of others without good justification is morally wrong.
 We do not need an after-life to convince us of that fact.
 The second type of "wickedness" might be to act in contravention of some religious rule that has no real grounding in, or even inflicts, moral harm.
 For instance, the religious law of the Nephites, as the Book of Mormon goes, was the Law of Moses which included cutting off the protective part of the genitalia of their sons at eight days old (Leviticus 12:3).
 To refuse to circumcise one's child might be called "wickedness" by people raised under the Law of Moses, even if not circumcising one's children is arguably a morally acceptable behavior.

 But the verse also talks about "whoredoms".
 Narrowly speaking, this would refer to prostitution or similar kinds of activity.
 The moral implications of sexuality are complex.
 Certain kinds of sexual expression seem clearly to diminish the well-being of one or more participants, so we can clearly say these are morally problematic or, in many cases, clearly and distinctly wrong.

+[^enlightenment]: Arguments over the existence of God and evidence for or against the proposition were [a feature of the Enlightenment](https://www.thegospelcoalition.org/essay/the-rise-of-biblical-criticism-in-the-enlightenment/).

+[^belief_in_god_assumed]: From the Internet Encyclopedia of Philosophy entry on [Religious Epistemology](https://iep.utm.edu/relig-ep/): "In the West, belief in God was assumed in the dominant Jewish, Christian and Islamic religions."